Money Laundering: Cartels to Congress

 Although the way money laundering is depicted in mafia movies is often sophisticated, sometimes the crime is not particularly organized.
 Take, for instance, the average urban marijuana cultivator, who has no management skills beyond those required to install lighting and irrigation systems in the bedrooms of rented houses, but who does have a very green thumb.
-He may find himself cultivating amounts of marijuana that are beyond the most liberal interpretation of California's Compassionate Use Act (Health & Saf.
+He may find himself cultivating amounts of marijuana that are beyond the most liberal interpretation of California’s Compassionate Use Act (Health & Saf.
 Code § 11362.5).
 The fortunate cultivators get caught before their operations become large enough to pique the interest of the federal authorities.
 Cultivators who end up with large amounts of money will sometimes ask friends or family members to help them disguise the source of the money by helping them buy houses or make other investments.
-Many a mother, girlfriend, and friend who were otherwise law abiding citizens have fallen afoul of the broad sweep of the federal money laundering statutes by agreeing to assist the cultivator.
+Sometimes a mother, girlfriend, or friend who were otherwise law abiding citizens have fallen afoul of the broad sweep of the federal money laundering statutes by agreeing to assist the cultivator in investing the money.
 The federal sentencing guidelines for money laundering are driven primarily by the amount of money involved, and can be quite severe.

 A Sidenote: Political Money Laundering